Believe Music: Awards

 In September 2019, the French government identified Believe as one of the 40 most promising French start-ups, with the French Tech Next40 index.
-In October 2019, Believe was named Europe’s “Allstar” Company at the 17th Annual Investor Allstars Awards in London.
+In October 2019, Believe was named Europe's “Allstar” Company at the 17th Annual Investor Allstars Awards in London.

 Copyright controversy

+In January 2026, senior officials of Believe Music India and foreign executives including Chris Meehan and Loren McShane of UK-based Sentric Music Publishing were named as accused in a Patiala police FIR alleging diversion of royalties in the “Ishqam” song royalty fraud case filed by Navrattan Music.

+In subsequent proceedings, a local court dismissed the anticipatory bail application of Vivek Raina, CEO of Believe Music India, in connection with the matter.
+The case remains under investigation.

 Believe has been accused of copyright trolling, particularly on YouTube, where it has been alleged to engage in claiming copyright for works that are either copyright free or that they do not own the rights to.
 The company was the subject of a New York federal lawsuit alleging that they were behind large scale, willful copyright infringement.
 Concerning the copyright and its management, Believe submits content under its license and available on YouTube through the Content ID algorithm, YouTube's automatic-identification system that detects copyright-protected content on the platform.
 If the system finds a match, a Content ID claim is applied to the matching content.
 Despite the previous lawsuit, Believe Music has persisted in making copyright claims even on music very clearly in the public domain and on songs by independent artists.